2025 Liga 1 (Peru): Playoffs

 The playoffs to decide the Liga 1 champion were set to be contested by the winners of the Apertura and Clausura tournaments as well as the top two teams in the season's aggregate table (other than the tournament winners).
-Since Universitario won both the Apertura and Clausura tournaments, they were crowned as league champions without playing this stage and the playoffs will instead be held to decide the season's runner-up as well as the final positions of the remaining Copa Libertadores qualifiers, being played by the next best three teams in the aggregate table.
-The team placing second in the aggregate table will receive a bye to the second stage, while the other two playoff qualifiers will enter the first stage.
+Since Universitario won both the Apertura and Clausura tournaments, they were crowned as league champions without playing this stage and the playoffs were instead held to decide the season's runner-up as well as the final positions of the remaining Copa Libertadores qualifiers, being played by the next best three teams in the aggregate table.
+Cusco, as the team placing second in the aggregate table, received a bye to the second stage, while the other two playoff qualifiers (Alianza Lima and Sporting Cristal) entered the first stage.

-The Stage 2 winner will qualify for the Copa Libertadores group stage, while the Stage 2 loser will qualify for the Copa Libertadores second stage and the Stage 1 loser will enter the Copa Libertadores first stage.
+The Stage 2 winner qualified for the Copa Libertadores group stage, while the Stage 2 loser qualified for the Copa Libertadores second stage and the Stage 1 loser entered the Copa Libertadores first stage.